 - Student Handout (Microsoft Word 2007 (.docx) 30kB Jun22 21)

 - Part A - Part_A_Maps.pdf (Acrobat (PDF) 1.6MB Jun16 21)

 - Part B - PartB_Dust_Prod Data.xlsx (Excel 2007 (.xlsx) 159kB Jun10 21)

 - Part C - PartC_Comparison_Data.xlsx (Excel 2007 (.xlsx) 66kB Jun10 21)

 Teaching Notes and Tips

 Please see the instructor's manual for details about prerequisite knowledge/skills, potential module sticking points, suggestions about potential variations to the module, and additional information that may enhance student learning and understanding.
-Plan for the module to take students from 3-4 hours depending on their level of familiarity with their plotting software of choice.
+Plan for the module to take students ~90 minutes depending on their level of familiarity with their plotting software of choice.